Top Attractions in Ireland County Offaly

 Birr Castle and Gardens

 Birr Castle set on a one hundred acre demesne in County Offaly Ireland is a fine example of 17th century architecture and is among the top attractions in Ireland for the green fingered.
 The castle is still home to the Earls of Rosse and as such the residential areas are not accessible but the grounds and gardens are open to the public.
 The well known and award winning gardens contain more than 1000 different types of trees and shrubs and the castle gardens are home to the world’s tallest box hedges.
-During spring time the gardens are breathtaking and come alive with colour and wildlife, water is also a prominent feature of grounds with waterfalls, streams and a lake.
+During spring time the gardens are breathtaking and come alive with colour and wildlife, water is also a prominent feature of the grounds with waterfalls, streams and a lake.

 Clonmacnoise Monastic Site